FinweLtd/orion360-sdk-basic-hello-ios/README.md

 Figure 22.
 Orion360 SDK’s EULA

-Once again click Accept to Terms & Conditions
+Once again click Accept to Terms & Conditions.

 ![screen shot 2018-02-21 at 13 21 59](https://user-images.githubusercontent.com/36510685/36899356-64a7e502-1e27-11e8-81e1-e876d8b1e129.png)

 Figure 23.
 Orion360 SDK’s Terms & Conditions

 After accepting both terms, you will get a notification which says “Your new licenses are ready to be downloaded.
-Scroll down to the Downloads section to get them.”
+Scroll down to the Downloads section to get them”.

 ![screen shot 2018-02-21 at 13 24 11](https://user-images.githubusercontent.com/36510685/36899430-c97be4ec-1e27-11e8-85fb-02fbbb6054e7.png)